cmsparks/hackchicago-stars/README.md

 # hackchicago-stars

+Project for Hack Chicago 2018

+## Project Synopsis

+Visualizes over 120,000 stars from the HYG Dataset.
+Theoretically can visualize stars from the Gaia dataset as well, but didn't have time to implement it.

+## Querying data from Gaia

 Curent Data Query - Modify to the data provider that we are using
 ```
 SELECT TOP 100000 ra,dec,parallax,phot_g_mean_mag,phot_bp_mean_mag,phot_bp_mean_mag